Shashwat018/Flipkart.../README.md

-My #Self
+# Flipkart Clone.....
-This is the first project that I build after learning HTML & CSS at beginner level.
+This is the first project that I built after learning HTML & CSS at the beginner level.
-And I will commited my skill to an extreme level.
+And I will commit my skills to an extreme level.

-In this project I use CSS Element like
+In this project, I use CSS Elements like
 * Position
 * Margin
 * Alignment